TejasAI31/MLSeek/README.md

 v) Exponential_LR
 vi) Reduce_LR_On_Plateau

-The Library has basic threading implemented to keep a decent level of speed.\n
+The Library has basic threading implemented to keep a decent level of speed.

 #Notes:
 The Library is in the very early stages of development.
 Work on the project has been in on-off stages over a period of 1 month currently (balancing college and other projects).
 A LOT of work is yet to be done.